 The OH&S management system of the main manufacturing site in Iligan City is certified with the latest international standard for OH&S which is ISO 45001 version 2018.
-This replaces the former BS OHSAS 18001:2015.
-The new standard is focused on a risk-based approach in identifying workplace hazards and determining the needs and expectations of workers and other interested parties.
+With this standard, a risk-based approach in identifying workplace hazards and determining the needs and expectations of workers and other interested parties is implemented.